Get a free application, infrastructure and malware scan report - Scan Your Website Now

 7. Use a Proxy Server

-A proxy server is essentially another device or computer that serves as a hub where your internet requests are processed to add a layer of protection to your IP address.
-Forcing outbound traffic through a proxy server can help you monitor and control web access and help deflect encounters with botnets.
-Check out how proxy and reverse proxy work in detail.
+A proxy server acts as an intermediary device or computer through which your internet requests are routed, adding a layer of protection by masking your IP address.
+Directing outbound traffic through a proxy server allows for better monitoring and control of web access, helping to mitigate encounters with botnets.
+Explore detailed explanations of how proxy and reverse proxy work.

 8. Install Patches

-There’s a reason your device, apps, and operating systems are constantly prompting you to update your system.
-New patches aren’t just a “nice to have” addition; they’re a necessary part of your digital security.
+Your devices, apps, and operating systems constantly prompt you to update for a reason.
+New patches aren’t just a “nice to have”; they’re essential for your digital security.

-Take the time to update your devices, software, and apps, and research the latest app vulnerabilities that impact your systems and business.
-This is also an excellent opportunity to perform vulnerability testing to determine the most accessible entry points for hackers.
+Ensure you regularly update your devices, software, and apps.
+Stay informed about the latest app vulnerabilities affecting your systems and business.
+It’s also crucial to conduct vulnerability testing to identify potential entry points for hackers.

 9. Get Professional Monitoring